 Saturday at 12am, 2am

 Wednesday is the best.

 Alternative strategy: Use these times as a guideline, not as law.
 Post outside the “best times.”
-Generally, there are going to be two social media traffic rushes in a typical work day – the lunch rush and after work rush.
+Generally, there are going to be two social media traffic rushes in a typical workday – the lunch rush and after-work rush.
 I would definitely encourage testing out the evenings around 8:00pm or even early mornings, like 8:00am.
-Although there may be less people on, there is also less competition for attention and your post has greater opportunity to gain momentum on Facebook or Instagram.
+Although there may be fewer people on, there is also less competition for attention and your post has a greater opportunity to gain momentum on Facebook or Instagram.
 Personally, I’ve seen success with it for myself and others, so don’t let the “best times” limit the possibilities.
-I do suggest avoid the days and times labeled as the worst or leave effective, so that your posts don’t end up in the cyberspace graveyard.
+I do suggest avoid the days and times labeled as the worst or leave effective so that your posts don’t end up in the cyberspace graveyard.

 Other Factors to Consider

 If you want to get a more accurate estimate for your own specific audience, here’s the long answer.

 The problem is there are a lot of variables that go into what makes a good social media post reach its full potential.
 When you post is only one variable in the equation.

 Here’s a list of other factors that influence post reach and engagement: